Nate Parker: Public charity

-Nate Parker Foundation

 The Nate Parker Foundation was founded in 2015 and is based in Brooklyn, New York.
 In 2016, the foundation established the Nate Parker Summer Film Institute at Wiley College which was held yearly to use film as a medium of social transformation with 31 students who are either from Africa or of African descent.
 The foundation received the first grant to make the HBCU Storytellers Project by the Kellogg Foundation’s Racial Healing and Reconciliation Fund in 2017.
 The grant covered four short documentaries which address racial issues and stereotypes.
-The first film series funded by the grant, Just Mercy, has received four NAACP Image awards, Outstanding Ensemble Cast, Outstanding Supporting Actor, Outstanding Actor in a Motion Picture, and Outstanding Motion Picture.
-In 2018, the foundation has received funding from the Ford Foundation and private stakeholders.
+The first film series funded by the grant, Just Mercy, received four NAACP Image awards, Outstanding Ensemble Cast, Outstanding Supporting Actor, Outstanding Actor in a Motion Picture, and Outstanding Motion Picture.
+In 2018, the foundation received funding from the Ford Foundation and private stakeholders.

-Allegation of rape

-In 1999, while a sophomore at Penn State University, Parker and his roommate and wrestling teammate, Jean McGianni Celestin, were accused of raping a white female fellow student.
-The accuser stated that Parker and Celestin raped her while she was intoxicated and unconscious, and that she was unsure of how many people had been involved.
-She also stated that the two harassed her after she pressed charges, and that they hired a private investigator who showed her picture around campus, revealing her identity, which Parker and Celestin denied.
-Parker and Celestin were charged with rape soon after the incident.
-Celestin was found to be guilty while Parker was acquitted.
-Celestin, who shares a story credit on The Birth of a Nation, was convicted of sexual assault and received a six-month to one-year prison sentence in 2001, later raised to two to four years per state sentencing guidelines.
-His conviction was later overturned on appeal.